 The importance of positive feedback cannot be stressed enough, though it is also vital to talk about if and when it’s appropriate to give negative feedback.
 In most of Chinmoku’s gameplay, we found that negative feedback could be ignored.
 During teaching segments (when the player is introduced to a new Hiragana column), a failure state doesn’t actually exist.
 If the player makes a mistake, their answer remains unrecorded and they are able to try again.
 During this initial learning phase, there is no way to fail.
 In the case of puzzles, players can fail by inputting incorrect answers, and negative feedback is instant and minimal.
 In this situation, the player is able to retry the puzzle instantly, without being penalized in anyway other than being told they were incorrect.

 Combat is the only instance where a player can actually reach a fail state.
 If the player fails combat and the protagonist is ‘killed’, they respawn at a point earlier in the level and are then allowed to navigate back to combat and try again.
 The ‘death’ and time it takes to respawn act as negative feedback for failed combat.
-While we wanted the player to feel the implications of failing (thus making succeeding more meaningful), we also didn’t want to punish them too much in fear they may become discouraged to try again.
+While we wanted the player to feel the implications of failing (thus making succeeding more meaningful), we also didn’t want to punish them too much in fear they may become too discouraged to try again.
 We felt that in the case of an educational game, maintaining high self-esteem and positivity is a priority because it gives the players the means to learn more competently (Tekofsky, 2010).

 Player Interactions